Piper2818/Piper2818/README.md

 - 👋 Hi, I’m @Piper2818
 - 👀 I’m interested in and have a passion for Software Development and below are a few examples of projects/ assignments I have
 - worked on in the past for school and also just for fun!
-- 🌱 I’m currently looking for a job that will allow me to apply and improve my skills.
+- 🌱 I’m currently looking for a job that will allow me to apply and improve my programming skills.
 - 📫 You can reach me by email or over the phone with the information found on my resume.

 <!---